dilipkumar25/smartecam-ai-samples/README.md

 1. Download / clone the repository.

-2. Run the script to install all dependencies.
+2. Run the script to install all dependencies for AI application.
 	```bash
 	./install.sh
 	```